JWaters02/AoC-2021/README.md

 ![Day 5 Set Coords](https://github.com/JWaters02/AoC-2021/blob/c6495bfba780c18a8f25fcf05df4752fe9ca6d19/BP%20Solutions/Day5-SetCoords.png)
 Then it does all checks for line intersections...
 ![Day 5 Create Grid](https://github.com/JWaters02/AoC-2021/blob/c6495bfba780c18a8f25fcf05df4752fe9ca6d19/BP%20Solutions/Day5-CreateGrid.png)
-And passes them into this function which adds them to a grid - which here is a struct where element 0 is an integer array (stores x, y coordinates) and element 0 is the count of intersections on each coordinate.
+...and passes them into this function which adds them to a grid - which here is a struct where element 0 is an integer array (stores x, y coordinates) and element 0 is the count of intersections on each coordinate.
 ![Day 5 Add Line To Grid](https://github.com/JWaters02/AoC-2021/blob/c6495bfba780c18a8f25fcf05df4752fe9ca6d19/BP%20Solutions/Day5-AddLineToGrid.png)
 It also has to do an additional check to see if the coordinate already exists in the grid, which then increments the count at that coordinate.
 ![Day 5 If Coords Exist](https://github.com/JWaters02/AoC-2021/blob/c6495bfba780c18a8f25fcf05df4752fe9ca6d19/BP%20Solutions/Day5-IfCoordsExist.png)